How to Estimate Software Project Cost | Guide 2023

 - The salaries of non-team members, namely marketing, finance, and administrative department employees.

-One of the main threats to the project’s success is being scattered and not having a certain action plan.
+One of the main threats to the project’s success is being scattered and not having a specific action plan.
 You might try focusing on too many things at once but fail to achieve the desired results due to poorly thought-out objectives.
 So, it’s more effective to consider the most critical or time-consuming topics that require constant attention and push away from them when determining priorities.

 Use tools for estimating

 The tools were created to automate the processes and add value to software project estimation, so consider leveraging them.
 They help to make the processes more effective by reducing manual labor and enabling checking the history of estimations to tell how specific actions impacted the final result.